Yes, of course duct tape works in a near-vacuum. Duct tape works anywhere. Duct tape is magic and should be worshiped.

-The plot is simple: a near future (2030 maybe?) astronaut is stranded on Mars.
-Through ingenuity, some luck and hard work he manages to survive the initial mishaps.
-What happens next is up to the to the reader to find out.
+The plot is simple: a near future (2030 maybe?) astronaut gets stranded on Mars.
+Through ingenuity, luck, and hard work, he manages to survive the initial mishaps.
+What happens next is up to the reader to find out.

 And one of the keys to his success is duct tape.
 The line above came at a crucial moment.
-But duct tape was used a few times in the book.
+But duct tape gets used more than a few times in the book.

 In real life, duct tape was a critical material in saving the lives of the Apollo 13 crew members.

-One thing I noticed about new versus experienced outdoors people is that the new-comers are lacking duct tape.
+I noticed about new versus experienced people outdoors that the newcomers lack duct tape.

 There are better solution-specific tapes and materials.
 But their use is limited compared to duct tape and, well, solution-specific.